gytcrt/randomwalk/content/posts/next-generation-writing-voice/index.md

 date: 2025-05-28
 draft: false
 title: 'Will our next generation lose their own writing voice because of LLMs?'
+description: "Will the next generation lose their unique writing voice because of LLMs?
+Reflections on creativity, self-expression, and AI's impact on writing."
 tags: ["non-tech", "GenAI", "AI", "writing"]
 ShowToc: true
 cover: